• Skip to content

 Guacamole burrito with balsamic roasted tomatoes and black beans

-These guacamole burritos are vegan so you can make it for all of your vegan friends.
-But, if you want to un-veganize this recipe, I recommend borrowing a line from my “cheesy guac” days and adding 1 cup of shredded sharp cheddar cheese for extra flavor and pop of yellow.
-You won’t regret it.
+These guacamole burritos are vegan, but if you want to un-veganize this recipe, add 1 cup of shredded sharp cheddar cheese for extra flavor and pop of yellow.

-Filed Under: Vintage Tagged With: garlic, tomatoes, vegan
+Filed Under: Mains: Vegetable Tagged With: garlic, tomatoes, vegan

 About Julia